stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 1. Although we could re-use the type mapping for structures we anticipate that we _will_ want to manually fiddle with the signatures of the API methods, so we might as well craft them by hand.

-2. The number of API methods is relatively small (in comparison to the number of enumerations and structures).
+2. The number of API methods is relatively small in comparison to the number of enumerations and structures.

 3. We would also like to group related API methods, both for ease of finding a method and to break up the overall library.
-Obviously the native header has no notion of packaging so we would have to do this grouping manually anyway.
+Obviously the header file has no notion of packaging so we would have to do this grouping manually anyway.

 4. Finally we also intend to document each method as we introduce it to JOVE, partially for future reference, but also to better understand the API.

 The code generator ran in a few milliseconds so we could iteratively modify the code until we achieved an acceptable level of results.
-As it turned out there were only two structures that did not automatically compile, and since these were for an extension we had never heard of we simply deleted them.
+As it turned out there were only two structures that did not automatically compile, since these were for an extension we had never heard of we simply deleted them.

 At the time of writing (for Vulkan version 1.1.101.0) the generator produced 390 structures and 142 enumerations.
 The API consisted of 91 methods (excluding extensions) so the decision to implement methods manually was not particularly onerous.